-Since 2008, MF-JMCE has selected one hundred Florida high schools from Miami-Dade, Broward, Palm Beach, St. Lucie, Lee, and Orange counties, and sent twenty-four to New York to compete nationally.
-One Hundred fourty-five students have gone to New York representing their Florida schools.
+Since 2008, MF-JMCE has selected one hundred sixteen Florida high schools from Miami-Dade, Broward, Palm Beach, St. Lucie, Lee, Alachua and Orange counties, and sent twenty-eight to New York to compete nationally.
+One Hundred and sixty one students have gone to New York representing their Florida schools.

 Trinity Preparatory School: 2016 winners - 1st place